sergio0p/canvas-tools/Essays/grading_instructions_2AI.md

 **Award 1 point if student describes ALL four steps:**

-1. Set up/write the Lagrangian
+Step 1: Set up/write the Lagrangian
-2. Take partial derivatives (i.e., gradient) with respect to x, y, AND λ (MUST mention all three)
-3. Set derivatives (i.e. gradient) equal to zero (first-order conditions, FOCs)
-4. Solve the system of equations (FOCs) for x, y, AND λ
+Step 2: Take partial derivatives (i.e., gradient) of the Lagrangian with respect to x, y, AND λ (MUST mention all three) Step 3: Set derivatives (i.e. gradient) equal to zero (first-order conditions, FOCs) Step 4: Solve the system of equations (FOCs) for x, y, AND λ

-**Award 0.5 points if student describes steps BUT omits reference to variables:**
+**Award 0.5 points if student describes steps 3 and 4 BUT omits reference to ALL variables x, y, AND λ in step 2:**
 * All four steps are present in correct order
 * Step 2 mentions taking derivatives or gradient BUT the student does NOT explicitly mention all three variables (x, y, λ) in steps 2 or 4
 * Common mistakes: saying "take derivatives with respect to x and y" without mentioning λ or "take derivatives"

-**Award 0 points if:**
+**Award 0 points otherwise:**

-* Missing any of the four steps
+* Steps are incorrect
 * Steps are in illogical order

 ## Output Format